pH-7/GoodJsCode/readme.md

 ### ✅ `console.table(array)`

-Using `console.table` saves you time as the result is shown in a clear table, improving the readability of the log when debugging an array or object.
+Using `console.table` saves you time as the result is shown in a clear table, improving readability of the log when debugging an array or object.

 Mozilla gives us a clear example to see how `console.table` can help you.